Quickstart Divisimate Core

 Divisimate Core Plugin Out Setup

-2. Create a new Instrument Track and choose Divisimate Core as the instrument.
+- Create a new Instrument Track and choose the VST3 version of Divisimate Core as the instrument.
+The plugin out setup doesn't work with AU, so make sure to stick to VST3.

 If you want to use multiple input devices on your Divisimate Core track, you can use the Nextmidi Merger Port, which was installed automatically with Divisimate Core.
 Learn how to use it in the following video.